Sunday Aryang

-Sunday Aryang is an Ethiopian Australian netball player.
+Sunday Aryang (born 25 December 2000) is an Ethiopian Australian netball player.
 Aryang represents the West Coast Fever in Suncorp Super Netball.

 Aryang has been described as possessing "high netball nous, stamina and drive through the centre third" as well as "quick footwork and cleanliness at the contest".

 Aryang made her debut for the Fever in May 2019, aged 18.